bohdan-s/SunGather/README.md

 ## Updates

+**0.2.2**
+* Minor bug fixes
+* Add support for some inverter scrapes to fail
+* Add support for zero_on_standby, this will 0 registers like temp that 'stick' to the last value when the inverter goes into standy.
+Handy if you want to graph 0 instead of the last read overnight

 **0.2.1**
 * Minor bug fixes
 * Updated config-example.yaml to clearly explain each option and if it is required or optional